Lights off

 FactCheckNI is a company limited by guarantee, registered in Northern Ireland at Companies House (Company Registration Number: NI660549).
 The company was established with the objective of improving fact checking and critical thinking skills in Northern Ireland.
 FactCheckNI is a non-profit, Community Interest Company (CIC), where all generated surplus income will be reinvested in the company.

 Project funds come from charitable trusts, statutory bodies, and individual donations.
-None contribute to our editorial policy nor influence what we fact check.

 The project costs mainly cover paying for staff (researchers, writers, and editors) and training services (trainers).